gilmore-lab/protocols/ssvep-data-export.md

 - Open the Power Diva host 3.4 application by double clicking the icon on the desktop
   - Ignore error messages and choose to work offline

+#### Import Data

 - From the file menu of Power Diva host select import NS session.
-#### Import Data

 - Session window: enter operator information and participant information
+  - participant first name: keep blank
-  - Keep participant’s first name blank.
-In the last name field enter the participant ID code.
+  - participant last name: enter the participant ID code.
   - Select the Net Station session files by clicking on the **choose** button to the right of the raw EEG’s field.
     - Navigate to the Net Station Sessions folder you just copied the files to.
     - Select the .raw file for the session.